Key Takeaways:

 Most companies start off with a simple multi-tenant SaaS architecture and then evolve it as the tenant count goes up and requirements get harder to fulfill.
 Here’s a step-by-step overview of how we do it at Seedium.

-2. Design the Core Architecture (Monolith vs. Microservices vs. Serverless)
+1. Design the Core Architecture Layer

 The choice between monolithic vs microservice architectures is not straightforward.
 Microservices are often considered the most agile solution, but they are rarely needed from day one.
 In reality, for 99% of early-stage products, a properly architected monolith is optimal for simplicity and speed.

 Monolithic architectures are simpler to develop and deploy initially, and can certainly handle high load if you scale them using best practices.
 Many SaaS platforms support millions of users on a monolith.
-Microservices are helpful as you scale or develop some parts of the system independently.
-However, they increase complexity in orchestration and require a mature DevOps culture to cope with.

 We recommend starting with a monolithic or modular monolith to launch your product faster, then extract microservices for specific components as bottlenecks or organizational needs arise.
 On top of this, consider containerization (Docker/Kubernetes) or serverless functions for certain services.